-American Express first launched their Local Champion game back in 2013, which allows users of their apps to earn an additional bonus point per $ spent at retailers where they shop the most.
+American Express first launched their Local Champion game back in 2013.
+It allows users of their apps to earn an additional bonus point per $ spent at retailers where they shop the most.

-The premise is pretty simple: Amex knows the physical merchants where you use your card the most and is willing to reward you with an additional bonus point per dollar spent at those merchants if you become the ‘Local Champion’ for that specific store.
+The premise is pretty simple: Amex knows the physical merchants where you use your card the most.
+Therefore, it is willing to reward you with an additional bonus point per dollar spent at those merchants if you become the ‘Local Champion’ for that specific store.

 How Local Champion works

-You can select ten stores from a list Amex presents you in the app to play Local Champion at, and it seems that if no-one else is playing for status at a given location, then it takes either three or five transactions in 30 days to become the Local Champion.
+You can select ten stores from a list Amex presents you in the app to play Local Champion at.
+It seems that if no one else is playing for status at a given location, then it takes 3-5 transactions in 30 days to become the Local Champion.

-For popular locations, the number of transactions could be as high as 10 or 15 – it all depends how much competition there is.
+For popular locations, the number of transactions could be as high as 10-15.
+It all depends how much competition there is.

-The additional bonus point per dollar is accrued on top of category bonuses for the spend, e.g. on the Platinum Edge you’ll start earning 4 points per $ on your local supermarket spend at a spot where you have become the Local Champion.
+The additional bonus point per dollar is accrued on top of category bonuses for the spend.
+For example, on the Platinum Edge, you’ll start earning 4 points per $ on your local supermarket spend at a spot where you have become the Local Champion.

-Playing the game and raking in the most points
+How to play the Local Champion game and rake in the most points

-You can of course play this more strategically in a couple of ways.
+However, you can, of course, play this more strategically in a couple of ways.

 First, you could go hard and try and get Local Champion status more quickly by adding more transactions to your account for a location you’ve selected to play at, over and above your everyday spend.

-Secondly, you could strategically target locations at which you know you’ll want to make a larger transaction at in the future to become Local Champion at, in order to then earn bonus points on that transaction – say, a TV at Harvey Norman or Bing Lee.
-Making a few transactions on the Amex for low dollar amounts and gaining Local Champion status first, before then spending up on the TV would then earn you the bonus points on that larger transaction.
+Secondly, you could strategically target locations at which you know you’ll want to make a larger transaction at in the future to become Local Champion at.
+Try making a few transactions on the Amex for low-dollar amounts and gaining Local Champion status first.
+Then spend up on a big-ticket item like a TV and earn the bonus points on that larger transaction.

-Why this is a great way to earn more points!
+Why Local Champion is a great way to earn more points

-1. The local targeting of specific retailers limits those who I play against to those who shop at the same retailers I do
+- The local targeting of specific retailers limits those who you play against to those who shop at the same retailers you do

-3. Of those cardholders, they need to have the Amex app installed
+- Of those Card Members, they need to have the Amex app installed

-4. And of those cardholders, they need to know about the Local Champion game, and have opted in to play, and at that specific retailer
+- And of those Card Members, they need to know about the Local Champion game, and have opted in to play, and at that specific retailer

 Cards that work with Local Champion

-These are the key cards that now work with Amex Local Champion, and the Point Hacks guides to them:
+These are the key cards that now work with Amex Local Champion, and the Point Hacks guides for them:

-I’m a big fan of Local Champion as a way to boost my points earn.
+I’m a big fan of Local Champion as a way to boost points earn.

-For my local supermarket, it allows me to pick up 4 points per dollar when using a Platinum Edge for example, and now it’s opened up to Qantas- and Velocity-branded American Express cards.
+For your local supermarket, you can pick up 4 points per dollar when using a Platinum Edge, for example.
+Plus, Qantas- and Velocity-branded American Express cards are also eligible.

-Make sure that your card is registered for Local Champion on your mobile Amex app and remember that supplementary cardholder transactions do not count.
+Make sure that your card is registered for Local Champion on your mobile Amex app.
+And remember that supplementary Card Member transactions do not count.

-The 10,000-point limitation on the game is the most frustrating aspect, as it disincentives heavy card users and game players from engaging once the 10,000 point cap is hit.
-That said, Amex has been running the game with different iterations and improvements for several years, so I would hope that it if usage keeps growing, this might be looked at in future.
+That said, Amex has been running the game with different iterations and improvements for several years.
+Therefore, I would hope that it if usage keeps growing, this might be looked at in future.